cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 })
 ```

+### API

-Cypress can perform arbitrary HTTP calls, thus could be used to do API testing:
+Cypress can perform arbitrary HTTP calls, thus you can use it for API testing.

 ```js
 it('adds a todo', () => {